SrWither/OpenSpeedRun/README.md

 ## Hotkeys

 On Windows, OpenSpeedRun supports customizable hotkeys.
-You can assign your own keys for actions like start, split, reset, and more through the configuration window.
+You can assign your own keys for actions like start, split, and reset using the `openspeedrun-cfg` configuration tool.

+### Example hotkeys:
+- Start/Stop: `F1`
+- Split: `F2`
+- Reset: `F3`

 ## Screenshot